So Gentle Reader,

-- Powder with sugar and serve with wedges of fresh lemon and dollup of custard with more custard in a gravy boat.
+- Powder with sugar and serve with wedges of fresh lemon and dollop of custard with more custard in a gravy boat.

-- Serve hot with champagne or dessert wines or brandy.
+- Serve hot with champagne or dessert wine or brandy.

-Diner’s Thoughts: Success!
-Ladies went for the desert wine while the gentlemen opted for brandy, with a few going back to the fruity white form the second course.
-Apple fritters tied nicely in to the pork theme and were light enough to follow such a full meal.
+Success!
+Ladies went for the dessert wine while the gentlemen opted for brandy, with a few going back to the fruity white from the second course.
+Apple fritters tied nicely into the pork theme and were light enough to follow such a full meal.
 Extra custard was appreciated.
 Brandy batter was pronounced lovely.
 You could definitely taste the brandy!

 After dinner, in the most modern and shocking of ways, the ladies and gentlemen did not separate, but played charades and swilled booze in a most hedonistic manner.